 Combined with the Grab & Go style of lunch many schools are moving toward, placing lunch collection points around the school provides a key way to utilise the space within the building and offers reassurance on pupil safety during lunchtime.

 A Grab & Go style food offering will mean schools can offer a reduced menu, combined with pre-ordering software, allowing pupils to order their lunch choices in advance and pick up their food at a specific collection point, reducing the need to queue and wait for food to be packaged and prepared during lunchtime.

-Our pre-order app, Fusion Mobile, is designed for busy secondary school pupils on-the-go and is an easy way to offer speed of service, whilst ensuring strict hygiene standards are followed and reduces the need for contact with others.
+Our pre-order app, Fusion Online, is designed for busy secondary school pupils on-the-go and is an easy way to offer speed of service, whilst ensuring strict hygiene standards are followed and reduces the need for contact with others.